 Job continued to endure his suffering, to hope in the merciful God.
 What happened to Job in the Bible?
 Who had given him everything and then taken everything from him to the testing of his faith?
 The suffering Job has to endure has a profound spiritual dimension.
-And the attitudes, statements, questions.
-And answers that appear in the Book of Job become paradigmatic.
-Giving meaning not only to the suffering of every man in every age.
-But constituting a true guide to spiritual life for those who seek union with God.
+And the attitudes, statements, and questions.
+And answers that appear in the Book of Job become paradigmatic—giving meaning not only to every man’s suffering in every age—but constituting an accurate guide to spiritual life for those who seek union with God.
 What happened to Job in the Bible?

 In the Bible, the book of the great law of suffering, Job suffered terrible torments.
 Job’s suffering is explained in Old Testament writing as the result of a dispute between God and Satan.
-Job had been discussed not on earth, but in heaven, in the course of a conversation between God and Satan.
-When it comes to the faithful Job, with whom the Lord takes pride, Satan claims that his devotion is not a gratuitous act.
+In a conversation between God and Satan, job had been discussed not on earth but in heaven.
+When it comes to the faithful Job, with whom the Lord takes pride, Satan claims that his devotion is not gratifying.
 To convince him otherwise, God allows the Devil to touch first his possessions and the children of the right, and then the health of his body.
 So Job’s misfortunes are not the direct work of God, but only His own doing.
-At the age of 70, God commanded Satan to test Job, and he loses everything.
+At 70, God commanded Satan to test Job, and he lost everything.
 Job suffered greatly but was rewarded.

 Job’s misfortunes and severe trials are not the direct work of God.
-But only His will, to demonstrate something, namely man’s devotion to his Creator.
+But only His will demonstrate something, namely man’s devotion to his Creator.

 Why did God punish Job in the Bible?

-One by one Job is put in the situation of parting with the things that largely defined his spiritual horizon, namely wealth, children, and social position.
-We learn from the very first verses of the book that Job was a righteous and blameless man; he feared God, and he shunned what was evil.
+One by one, Job is put in the situation of parting with the things that broadly defined his spiritual horizon, namely wealth, children, and social position.
+We learn from the very first verses of the book that Job was a righteous and blameless man; he feared God and shunned what was evil.
 He had a large and peaceful family and great wealth.
-All this leads us to believe that Job had no reason to be dissatisfied with his state, his spiritual state.
+All this leads us to believe that Job had no reason to be dissatisfied with his spiritual state.
 What happened to Job in the Bible?

 If we search the Scriptures carefully, we will find that Job was not punished but was tested for his faith.
-Because Satan wanted to prove to God that Job when he suffered would curse God’s name.
+Because Satan wanted to prove to God that Job would curse God’s name when he suffered.
 But God had great confidence in Job and accepted the so-called bet already victorious.
 What happened to Job in the Bible?

-Job is aware that in eternity he will see God: I know that my Redeemer is alive and that He, on the last day.
-He will rise again from the dust this skin of mine that is crumbling and out of my body, I will see God.
-I will see Him and my eyes will behold Him, not another’s.
+Job is aware that he will see God in eternity: I know that my Redeemer is alive, and He is on the last day.
+He will rise again from the dust of this skin of mine that is crumbling and out of my body.
+I will see God.
+I will see Him, and my eyes will behold Him, not another’s.
 And for this longing, my guts yearn within me.

 Biography of Job